YashMantri/YashMantri/README.md

 I come with a solid programming expertise in JAVA, Python, C, Object Oriented Designs/methodologies.
 Enthusiastic team player, a fast learner with creative problem solving and great communication skills.

-I am currently exploring Docker Kafka messaging components to gain in-depth knowledge in distributed events.
+I am currently exploring Docker containers and Kafka, an event streaming platform to understand more about PaaS and Distributed Systems.

 <p></br></p>
 <p align="center">